smcclab/smc-course/_workshops/08-synthesis-2.md

   things which change slowly over the course of a piece, etc... how can you vary different parameters at different timescales?

-- patch files can be saved & shared---ask your classmates if they're willing to share their patches around (remember: it's a **group AVD** this week)
+- patch files can be saved & shared (with `analogue-save-preset`/`analogue-load-preset`), so ask your classmates if they're willing to share their patches around (remember: it's a **group AVD** this week)

 - can you use any of the [algorithmic composition]({% link _workshops/07-algorithmic-composition-1.md %}) concepts from last week to